 In November 1922, Ubaidullah Sindhi, accompanied by eight associates, went to Moscow and remained there as a guest of the Bolshevik government.
-Sindhi stayed at Moscow for nine months.36 During his stay in Moscow, Sindhi held discussions with a number Soviet officials, including the Russian foreign minister, with the aim of formulating a plan to support the liberation movement in India.
-He succeeding in securing a commitment of financial and munition assistance from the Soviet government.
-In July 1923, Maulana Sindhi departed from Moscow and headed to Türkiye for concretizing his programme37 (Khan, 2004, pp. 166-210).
+Sindhi stayed at Moscow for nine months.37 During his stay in Moscow, Sindhi held discussions with a number Soviet officials,

+32Eastern university was shifted to Moscow from Tashkent (Khan, 2004, p.
+175).